ygcfrensch/Gaia-HR/README.md

 # Gaia-HR
 Create HR diagrams from *Gaia* *G*, *G<sub>BP</sub>*, and *G<sub>RP</sub>* magnitudes.

-The code allows you to overplot your favorite targets to check whether they lie on the main sequence.
+The code allows you to overplot your favorite targets to check whether they lie on the main sequence and provides an estimate of their effective temperatures.

-## Installation & Requirements
+## Installation
-The following instructions will git clone the repository:
+To clone the repo from GitHub:
 ```bash
 git clone https://github.com/ygcfrensch/Gaia-HR
 cd Gaia-HR
 ```

-The code requires `numpy`, `pandas`, `matplotlib`, `astropy`, and `astroquery`, which are widely used and may already be installed.
-If not, or if you want to install in a separate environment (Python ≥ 3.10), you can run:
+The code uses `numpy`, `pandas`, `matplotlib`, `astropy`, and `astroquery`.
+If they’re not installed, or if you prefer a separate environment (Python ≥ 3.10), run:
 ```bash
 pip install -r requirements.txt
 ```